As voice search technology grows in popularity, online businesses must adapt their SEO strategies to keep up with the latest trends.

 - I-want-to-buy moments

-If you optimize your content according to one of these micro-moments, it is more likely to rank higher on search engines for the targeted audience.
+Optimizing your content according to one of these micro-moments makes it more likely to rank higher on search engines for the targeted audience.

 It will also boost your conversion rate to the roof if you learn to optimize your content accordion to these micro-moments.